onap/integration/docs/docs_vFW_CNF_CDS.rst

 2-1 Installation of Managed Kubernetes ......................................

-In this demo we use Kubernetes deployment used by ONAP multicloud/k8s team to test their plugin features see `KUD readthedocs`_.
+In this demo we use Kubernetes deployment used by ONAP multicloud/k8s team to test their plugin features see `KUD github`_.
 There's also some outdated instructions in ONAP wiki `KUD in Wiki`_.

 KUD deployment is fully automated and also used in ONAP's CI/CD to automatically verify all `Multicloud k8s gerrit`_ commits (see `KUD Jenkins ci/cd verification`_) and that's quite good (and rare) level of automated integration testing in ONAP.
 KUD deployemnt is used as it's installation is automated and it also includes bunch of Kubernetes plugins used to tests various k8s plugin features.
 In addition to deployement, KUD repository also contains test scripts to automatically test multicloud/k8s plugin features.
 Those scripts are run in CI/CD.